Reflecting Upon Irreducible Mind

 and he also says extremely little about the brain.
 It is rather James,

-transmission and filtering with the brain.
-James in fact suggests a variety
+of transmission and filtering with the brain.
+James in fact suggests a

-of metaphors, but the one that has most commonly been seized upon by others
+variety of metaphors, but the one that has most commonly been seized upon

-is that of optical devices such as colored glass, lenses, and prisms.
-The
+by others is that of optical devices such as colored glass, lenses, and

-common feature is that a beam of integral white light presented to such
+prisms.
+The common feature is that a beam of integral white light presented

 or otherwise altered in some systematic fashion" (p.606)

-consideration of the body (and not specifically the brain or parts of
+Julio's consideration of the body (and not specifically the brain

-it) being the transmitter/receiver of consciousness.
-Certainly, the brain
+or parts of it) being the transmitter/receiver of consciousness.
+Certainly,

-90 percent of non-neuron cells (glia) plus blood with immune system cells
+it, 90 percent of non-neuron cells (glia) plus blood with immune system

 even within our own DNA).

-would indeed continue to be transmitted in this specific filter!
-That
+consciousness would indeed continue to be transmitted in this specific

-is, the "filter" (brain/body) would not "die" in the sense of disappearing
+filter!
+That is, the "filter" (brain/body) would not "die" in the sense

-(unless you jump into a black hole or collide with antimatter, etc).
-The
+of disappearing (unless you jump into a black hole or collide with antimatter,

-fact that a filter continues to exist, after it has changed to other
+The fact that a filter continues to exist, after it has changed to

 object).